crate/cloud-howtos/docs/scale-cluster.rst

    :alt: Cloud Console cluster access settings

 To edit the cluster scale, click on *Cluster scale* in the top bar.
-This will take you to a page where you can see an overview of your Cluster plan as well as current cluster configuration.
+This will take you to a page where you can see an overview of your cluster plan as well as current cluster configuration.

 .. image:: _assets/img/cluster-preferences.png